Tanzu-Solutions-Engineering/tpk8s-dns-controller/README.md

 ###  Deploy the controller to a space

+If you are running TPSM be sure to update the TPSM specific field and remove the saas ones from the secret.

 1. connect to your project and the space that was previsouly created
 ```bash